You are doomed if you do, and you are doomed if you do not. I am talking about stabilizing fabric for embroidery, sewing

-Fleece or a commercially available puff backing is used when you need a backing which will give some padding, a good dimension, even bulk.
-Fleece is usually used in quilting, and for making handbags.
+Fleece or a commercially available puff backing is used when you need a backing that will give some padding, a good dimension, and even bulk.
+Fleece is usually used in quilting and for making handbags.
 Fleece is available in different weights and also as sew-in and fusible.

 7. Plastic films

 You can use thin plastic sheets underneath the work.
 Dry cleaner Plastic bags are also used as backing.
 They are free and available.

-Many people use simple paper under their work for stability – very inexpensive.
-But not as effective as the ones you buy.
+Many people use simple paper for their work for stability – very inexpensive.
+But more effective than the ones you buy.
 You cannot hoop paper.

 Paper is used as a convenient backing that helps the fabric move smoothly on materials that have trouble moving.

 9. Sticky-backed stabilizers

 This stabilizer has a paper cover on its adhesive side.
 This stabilizer could be cut away, tear away or wash away.
-This is primarily used when you cannot hoop the fabric – it could be a small one or just cannot be hooped like a shirt collar or will leave marks if hooped like.
+This is primarily used when you cannot hoop the fabric – it could be a small one or just cannot be hooped like a shirt collar or will leave marks if hooped.

-The stabilizer is hooped and then the paper backing is removed and then the fabric is kept on it, for embroidery.
+The stabilizer is hooped, the paper backing is removed, and then the fabric is kept on it for embroidery.

 10. Topping stabilizers

 This kind of stabilizer is kept on top of the fabric with texture.
-It is used when working with special fabrics like ones with nap, piled fabric, fabric with uneven weave, which will take in stitches and make them look unattractive.
+It is used when working with special fabrics like ones with a nap, piled fabric, and fabric with uneven weave, which will take in stitches and make them look unattractive.

 Some types of toppings dissolve in water and can easily be removed once the work is finished.
-Water soluble topping dissolve away giving a clean appearance to your work.
+Water soluble topping dissolves away, giving a clean appearance to your work.
 They can be used to make lace.
 Some others dissolve with heat – best used with un-washable material.
-Some use Tulle Fabric as a topping
+SSome use Tulle Fabric as a topping.

 Solvy is a very popularly used (brand) water-soluble plastic film used as a topping stabilizer.
 It is used for embroidering on knitwear and terrycloth.
 Later after the work is done a light misting of warm water will dissolve SOLVY leaving the work neat and clean and not sunk in.